-In particular, BMO makes use within the Fund's LDI portfolio of derivative and gilt repos contracts and this portfolio is used by the Trustee to match efficiently a portion of the Fund's liabilities.
+In particular, Columbia Threadneedle makes use within the Fund's LDI portfolio of derivative and gilt repos contracts and this portfolio is used by the Trustee to match efficiently a portion of the Fund's liabilities.
 Counterparty risk is managed within the portfolio through careful initial selection and ongoing monitoring of trading counterparties, counterparty diversification and a robust process of daily collateralisation of each contract, to ensure that counterparty risk is limited, as far as possible, to one day's market movements.

-Page 18 of 20 2.5.
+2.5.
 Illiquidity/marketability risk